A homeowner installs an electric radiant floor – a type of electric heater – in his home

 • They’re noiseless – Unlike other electric heaters with fans, a baseboard heater is silent as the air is heated on already hot metal fins.

-• Don’t require a lot of ductwork – Baseboard heaters don’t need heavy plumbing to install and maintain.
+• Don’t require ductwork – Baseboard heaters don’t need heavy plumbing to install and maintain.
 As a result, they’re ideal for old houses.

 Disadvantages of Electric Baseboard Heaters